• Biography

 Macbeth witches and shone with splendid vocal commitment.’

-She has been giving regular recitals since 2011 and is particularly fond of songs by female composers.
-Together with pianist Heike Bleckmann, she was first engaged as ‘Duo L’Ivresse’, later ‘Bleckmann & Seyhan’, several times with various programmes, including as part of the ‘European Culture Days Karlsruhe’ in 2018 and 2021.
-2018 in cooperation with the Badisches Staatstheater Karlsruhe with a programme about Ethel Smyth.
+Since 2011, she has been giving regular recitals, with a particular focus on the song repertoire of female composers.
+Together with pianist Heike Bleckmann, she first performed as “Duo L’Ivresse” and later as “Bleckmann & Seyhan”, appearing on numerous occasions with various programmes, including as part of the “European Culture Days Karlsruhe” in 2018 and 2021.
+In 2018, she collaborated with the Badisches Staatstheater Karlsruhe on a programme dedicated to Ethel Smyth.

-She received important impulses in masterclasses from Alexia Voulgaridou, Alessandro Amoretti, Elias Corrinth, Neil Barry Moss, Mario Andersen, Gabriele Wiesmüller, Kleesie Kelly and Anna Reynolds, among others.
+She studies her repertoire with Marius Zachmann, Alessandro Pràtico, Rainer Armbrust and the renowned coach Margaret Singer (†2023).
+She has gained valuable insights from masterclasses with Alexia Voulgaridou, Alessandro Amoretti, Elias Corrinth, Tristan Meister, Neil Barry Moss, Mario Andersen, Gabriele Wiesmüller, Kleesie Kelly and Anna Reynolds.